culture-of-development/culture-of-development.github.io/source/_posts/how-we-sped-up-random-forest-processing-getting-the-lay-of-the-land.md

 This application runs on our web tier, the exact same boxes that Stack Overflow and all the other Stack Exchange sites run on.
 These boxes are getting slammed like crazy with requests.
 On our web tier, pretty much anything in the path of a request needs to be handled in a single-threaded manner.
 In order to test out something that operates in parallel would be a test all of it's own and is beyond the scope of this project.

-And lastly we need to be aware of the memory usage for this application.
+We also need to be aware of the memory usage for this application.
 The request handling needs to allocate as little memory as possible but there is some leeway here because the boxes themselves run at about 80% memory capacity already.
 There are 64 GB of RAM on each of these boxes, and we need to keep some buffer in there, so going to the architecture team to ask for more than a couple gigabytes on each of these boxes is a pretty big ask.
 Whatever memory it takes to run a single request, we really need to multiply it times 48 because there are 48 cores on the box.
 If we want to stay under say 3 GB, then we have at most 62.5 MB per request.

+And lastly, we really only care about making this specific model fast enough to run the test.
+It is not necessary to build a general purpose random forest implementation here, just something that can test the model we were given so we can verify if it is an improvement over our old model or not.
+It is totally fine to make concessions as necessary to support only this one instance, and if this model turns out to be better than what we currently have, _then_ we might consider generalizing it to support a wider range of model instances.

 So in short, the requirements for handling a single request are: